META-CMP/MetaExtractR/README.md

 This function validates the JSON against your codebook and returns a dataframe where each row represents an effect size observation.

-## Key Features:

-- **Automated file generation**: Creates pre-structured JSON files based on your codebook
-- **Validation**: Ensures consistency between coded data and predefined variable definitions
-- **Multi-model support**: Handles studies with multiple specifications efficiently
-- **Data transformation**: Converts `JSON` with study coding and `csv` files with effect sizes to analysis-ready dataframes
-- **Error checking**: Provides clear error messages for coding inconsistencies

-## Usage:

-> [!IMPORTANT]
-> Please note that in our research project, we extracted effect sizes from "impulse response functions" which usually implies multiple effect sizes across the periods of the response horizon for a single model.
-We also integrated the effect size standardization which is customized to the specific requirements of our meta-analysis project.
-These features will not work "out of the box" for your project.
-But some higher level functionality, like the creation of `JSON` files from a codebook may still be interesting for you.
-So while this package was developed and customized for our [specific research project]([data](https://github.com/META-CMP/data)), we welcome adaptations.
-Please feel free to get inspired or even fork the repository and modify it for your own meta-analysis needs.